OpenEvalProject/evals/manuscripts/elife-55308/v2/manuscript.md

 All genetic barcodes were inserted 120 base pairs from the 5’ end of the mRNA, containing 45 base pairs from the targeted regulatory region, 64 base pairs containing primer sites used in the construction of the plasmid, and 11 base pairs containing a three frame stop codon.
 Exact sequences of primers and spacer sequences for the constructs are listed in Supplementary file 2.
 Following each genetic barcode, there is an RBS, a GFP-coding region, and a terminator.

-## Preparation of libraries for sequencing
+### Preparation of libraries for sequencing

 To prepare cDNA libraries for sequencing, cells were grown to an optical density of 0.3 and RNA was stabilized using Qiagen RNA Protect (Qiagen, Hilden, Germany).
 Lysis was performed using lysozyme (Sigma Aldrich, Saint Louis, MO) and RNA isolated using the Qiagen RNA Mini Kit.
 Reverse transcription was preformed using Superscript IV (Invitrogen, Carlsbad, CA) with a specific primer for the labeled mRNA. qPCR was then performed in triplicate to check the level of DNA contamination.
 Any sample that had contaminating DNA at a level of 5% or more of the mRNA concentration was discarded.
 DNA libraries were prepared by growing cells to an optical density of 0.3 and isolating plasmid DNA with a spin miniprep kit (Qiagen, Hilden, Germany).

-## Sequencing
+### Sequencing

 After preparing the barcoded libraries, we used next-generation sequencing (NGS) to map promoters to their respective barcodes.
 Sequencing libraries (both cDNA and DNA) had unindexed illumina flow cell adaptors attached via PCR, using primers that amplified a 221 base pair region that included the random barcode.
 We limited PCR cycles to exponential amplification, as determined by qPCR.
 Specifically, when we performed qPCR to check for DNA contamination, we also determined the number of cycles at which each sample reached exponential amplification, and then repeated the PCR reactions with the determined number of cycles to limit bias.
 After amplification, libraries were cleaned using a Zymo Clean and Concentrator kit and analyzed on an Agilent 2100 Bioanalyzer (Agilent, Santa Clara, CA).
 Samples were submitted to NGX Bio (NGX Bio, South Plainfield, NJ) for 150 base pair paired-end sequencing on a Hi-Seq 2500 (Illumina, San Diego, CA).
 We typically acquired 250 million total reads for mapping of libraries.
 Further details of how we process the sequences can be found in Appendix 1 Section 'Sequencing Analysis' and the GitHub Wiki associated with this work.

 To quantify relative gene expression values for each promoter mutant in our library, we next grew cells expressing the DNA libraries in various growth conditions to an OD600 of 0.3.
 DNA and cDNA libraries were prepared in the same way as stated previously, and were sequenced at the Millard and Muriel Jacobs Genetics and Genomics Laboratory at Caltech on a HiSeq 2500 with a 100 base pair single read flow cell.
 An average of five unique 20 base pair barcodes per variant promoter was used for the purpose of counting transcripts.
 Specifically, for each promoter variant the number of sequences from the DNA library and the number of sequences produced from mRNA are determined.

-## Determination of energy matrices
+### Determination of energy matrices

 Energy matrices are used to represent the binding energy contribution for each nucleotide in a DNA sequence.
 We use relative gene expression values, as determined by counting genetic barcodes from NGS data for each mutated variant of a given regulatory sequence, and infer the energy contribution of each nucleotide by maximizing the mutual information between the rank-ordered binding strength predictions from the energy matrix and the gene expression data.
 We also perform this maximization using MCMC.
 Further discussion of how energy matrices are inferred can be found in Appendix 3 Section 'Energymatrix inference' and on the GitHub Wiki that accompanies this study.

 In each energy matrix plot, a red box indicates that a mutation to a nucleotide in that position decreases the energy of transcription factor binding, while a blue box indicates that a mutation at a given nucleotide position increases transcription-factor-binding energy.
-Energy matrices are typically given in arbitrary units, but the method by which we can assign absolute units in kb⁢T is covered in Appendix 3 Section 'Inference of scaling factors for energy matrices'.
+Energy matrices are typically given in arbitrary units, but the method by which we can assign absolute units in $k_{b}⁢T$ is covered in Appendix 3 Section 'Inference of scaling factors for energy matrices'.

-## DNA-affinity chromatography and mass spectrometry
+### DNA-affinity chromatography and mass spectrometry

 Upon identifying a putative transcription-factor-binding site, we used DNA-affinity chromatography, as performed in Belliveau et al., 2018, to isolate and enrich for the transcription factor of interest.
 In brief, we order biotinylated oligos of our binding site of interest (Integrated DNA Technologies, Coralville, IA) along with a control, 'scrambled' sequence, that we expect to have no specificity for the given transcription factor.
 We tether these oligos to magnetic streptavidin beads (Dynabeads MyOne T1; ThermoFisher, Waltham, MA), and incubate them overnight with whole cell lysate grown in the presences of either heavy (with 15N) or light (with 14N) lysine for the experimental and control sequences, respectively.
 The next day, proteins are recovered by digesting the DNA with the PtsI restriction enzyme (New England Biolabs, Ipswich, MA), whose cut site was incorporated into all designed oligos.

 Protein samples were then prepared for mass spectrometry by either in-gel or in-solution digestion using the Lys-C protease (Wako Chemicals, Osaka, Japan).
 Liquid chromatography coupled mass spectrometry (LC-MS) was performed as previously described by Belliveau et al., 2018, and is further discussed in Appendix 3 Section 'Processing of mass spectrometry experiments'.
-SILAC labeling was performed by growing cells (Δ LysA) in either heavy isotope form of lysine or its natural form.
+SILAC labeling was performed by growing cells ($Δ$ LysA) in either heavy isotope form of lysine or its natural form.

 It is also important to note that while we utilized the SILAC method to identify the transcription factor identities, our approach does not require this specific technique.
 Specifically, our method only requires a way to contrast between the copy number of proteins bound to a target promoter in relation to a scrambled version of the promoter.
 In principle, one could use multiplexed proteomics based on isobaric mass tags (Pappireddi et al., 2019) to characterize up to 10 promoters in parallel.
 Isobaric tags are reagents used to covalently modify peptides by using the heavy-isotope distribution in the tag to encode different conditions.
 The most widely adopted methods for isobaric tagging are the isobaric tag for relative and absolute quantitation (iTRAQ) and the tandem mass tag (TMT).
 This multiplexed approach involves the fragmentation of peptide ions by colliding with an inert gas.
 The resulting ions are resolved in a second MS-MS scan (MS2).

 Only a subset (13) of all transcription factor targets were identified by mass spectrometry due to limitations in scaling the technique to large numbers of targets.
 The transcription factors identified by this method are enriched more than any other DNA binding protein, with p<0.01 using the outlier detection method as outlined by Cox and Mann, 2008, with corrections for multiple hypothesis testing using the method proposed by Benjamini and Hochberg, 1995.
 Details on data processing can be found in Appendix 3 Section 'Processing of mass spectrometry experiments'.
 A detailed explanation of all experimental and computational steps can be found in the GitHub Wiki that accompanies this work.

-## Construction of knockout strains
+### Construction of knockout strains

 Conducting DNA-affinity chromatography followed by mass spectrometry on putative binding sites resulted in potential candidates for the transcription factors that bind to the target region.
 For some cases, to verify that a given transcription factor is, in fact, regulating a given promoter, we repeated the RNA sequencing experiments on strains in which the transcription factor of interest has been knocked out.

 To construct the knockout strains, we ordered strains from the Keio collection (Yamamoto et al., 2009) from the Coli Genetic Stock Center.
 These knockouts were put in a MG1655 background via phage P1 transduction and verified with Sanger sequencing.
 To remove the kanamycin resistance that comes with the strains from the Keio collection, we transformed in the pCP20 plasmid (Datsenko and Wanner, 2000), induced FLP recombinase, and then selected for colonies that no longer grew on either kanamycin or ampicillin, verifying both loss of the chromosomally integrated kanamycin resistance and the pCP20 plasmid which confers ampicillin resistance.
 Finally, we transformed our desired promoter libraries into the constructed knockout strains, allowing us to perform the RNA sequencing in the same context as the original experiments.

-## Automated putative binding site algorithm
+### Automated putative binding site algorithm

 We introduce a systematized way of identifying the locations of binding sites to supplement manual curation (described in the Section 'Manual selection of binding sites').
 As illustrated in Figure 11, for a given information footprint, we average over 15 base pair 'windows'.
-We then determine which base pairs are part of a regulatory region by setting an information threshold of 2.5×10−4 bits.
+We then determine which base pairs are part of a regulatory region by setting an information threshold of $2.5\times10^{−4}$ bits.
 Threshold selection is described in Appendix 2 Section 'False positive and false negative rates'.
 All base pair positions that pass the information threshold were then joined into regulatory regions.
 We consider 'activator-like' (mutation decreases expression) and 'repressor-like' (mutation increases expression) base pairs separately.
 This means that it is possible to have overlapping repressor- and activator-binding sites identified.
 We join any base pair positions within four base pairs of each other into single regulatory regions.
 We then find the edges of the region by trimming off any base pairs at the edge that are below the information threshold (even if the 15 base pair average is above the threshold).
 While we can often resolve overlapping or nearby repressors from activators, a limitation of this method of identification is that is cannot resolve two activators or two repressors that are very close to each other or overlapping.

 ![Figure 11.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig11-v2.jpg)

 **Figure 11.:** First, an information footprint is generated for the target region.
-Next, the information footprint is smoothed over a 15 base pair sliding window and a threshold of  bits is applied to identify regions of interest.
-RNAP-binding sites are first identified (in blue), and the remainder of the regulatory regions are identified as repressor-binding sites (if they tend to increase expression on mutation from wild type) or activator-binding sites (if they tend to decrease expression upon mutation).2.5×10−4Figure 11—source data 1.Figure 11.
+Next, the information footprint is smoothed over a 15 base pair sliding window and a threshold of $2.5\times10^{−4}$ bits is applied to identify regions of interest.
+RNAP-binding sites are first identified (in blue), and the remainder of the regulatory regions are identified as repressor-binding sites (if they tend to increase expression on mutation from wild type) or activator-binding sites (if they tend to decrease expression upon mutation).

 To identify RNAP-binding sites, we compare the sequence preference (through energy matrices and sequence logos) to experimentally validated examples of RNAP sites.
-We have examples of energy matrices for the σ70 RNAP site from Belliveau et al., 2018.
-For energy matrices of other σ factor binding sites, such as σ32 and σ28, we use energy matrices generated from within the Reg-Seq experiment itself.
-For a σ32 binding site, for example, we used the example from the hslU gene.
-For a σ28 binding site, we used the energy matrix generated from the dnaE gene.
+We have examples of energy matrices for the $\sigma^{70}$ RNAP site from Belliveau et al., 2018.
+For energy matrices of other $\sigma$ factor binding sites, such as $\sigma^{32}$ and $\sigma^{28}$, we use energy matrices generated from within the Reg-Seq experiment itself.
+For a $\sigma^{32}$ binding site, for example, we used the example from the hslU gene.
+For a $\sigma^{28}$ binding site, we used the energy matrix generated from the dnaE gene.
 We 'scan' the example energy matrices across the mutated region.
 For each position in the region, we calculate the Pearson correlation coefficient between the example RNAP energy matrix and the inferred energy matrix at that position.
 We find RNAP-binding site locations by thresholding the Pearson correlation coefficients at a value of 0.45.
 When performing manual curation of binding sites, we visually compare the sequence logos of the example RNAP-binding sites to the sequence logos of putative binding sites.
 Further details of the method to create energy matrices and compare them to known motifs are given in Appendix 3 Section 'Energy matrix inference' and Appendix 3 Section 'TOMTOM motif comparison', respectively.
 Further, a detailed discussion of energy matrix construction is provided in the Sequencing Analysis GitHub Wiki page that accompanies this work.

-## Manual selection of binding sites
+### Manual selection of binding sites

 Similarly to the automated method of locating putative binding regions, we look for regions of high mutual information in the information footprints.
-While there was no hard cut-off for mutual information values during manual curation, we select clusters of base pairs that have a similar average information value (2.5×10−4 bits) to that described in the Section 'Automated putative binding site algorithm'.
+While there was no hard cut-off for mutual information values during manual curation, we select clusters of base pairs that have a similar average information value ($2.5\times10^{−4}$ bits) to that described in the Section 'Automated putative binding site algorithm'.

 During manual curation of binding sites, we also disqualify any binding sites where there are only three or fewer base pairs with high values in the mutual information footprint.
 The logic behind this decision is that individual bases with very high mutual information can potentially indicate that a putative binding site is only active when a certain mutation occurs.
 In turn, the binding site would not be active in wild-type conditions.
 To explain why this is, consider that a typical binding site mutation, at any given base pair, will significantly weaken the binding site of interest.
 Therefore, each of those mutated base pairs is said to have a 'large effect' on expression.
 For a very poor binding site that is not active in the wild-type case, most mutations will further weaken a site which already will have only a minor effect on gene expression.
 However, for a small number of base pairs, a mutation can occur that makes the DNA bind more tightly to the transcription factor, making it relevant for gene expression.
 Therefore, in the case of an extremely weak binding site that is not relevant in the wild type condition, there can still be a small number of highly informative bases.
 Initial hypothesis generation in Reg-Seq was done manually.
 However, all those sites that are reported in Table 2 that do not have additional validation through mass spectrometry, gene knockouts, or bioinformatics appear in the set of putative binding sites generated by the method described in Section 'Automated putative binding site algorithm'.

-## Code and data availability
+### Code and data availability

 An in-depth discussion of all experimental protocols and mathematical analysis used in this study can be found on the GitHub Wiki for this study (Ireland, 2020 https://github.com/RPGroup-PBoC/RegSeq/wiki (copy archived at https://github.com/elifesciences-publications/RegSeq).
 All code used for processing data and plotting as well as the final processed data, plasmid sequences, and primer sequences can also be found on the GitHub repository(archived by Zenodo; https://doi.org/10.5281/zenodo.3966687).
 Energy matrices were generated using the MPAthic software (Ireland and Kinney, 2016).
 All raw sequencing data is available at the Sequence Read Archive (accession no.PRJNA599253 and PRJNA603368).
 All inferred information footprints and energy matrices can be found on the GitHub repository (archived by Zenodo; https://doi.org/10.5281/zenodo.3966687).
 All mass spectrometry raw data is available on the CaltechData repository (https://doi.org/10.22002/d1.1336).